juniorboycoder/SCIKITLEARN-FLAG-RELIGION-PREDICTION/README.md

-Load in dataset

-THE FLAG.DATA FILE CCONTAINS THE LIST OF ALL COUNTRIES AND THERE FEATURES ARRAY.
+NOTE:THE FLAG.DATA FILE CONTAINS THE LIST OF ALL COUNTRIES AND THERE FEATURES ARRAY.